tardate/LittleArduinoProjects/BoldportClub/Pease/README.md

 # #256 Pease

-A Bob Pease tribute, LM331 voltage-to-frequncy kit from The Boldport Club (Project #1).
+A Bob Pease tribute, LM331 voltage-to-frequency kit from The Boldport Club (Project #1).

 Here's a quick demo video to show it works..